TrupeshKumarPatel/ADCIRC/README.md

-# ADCIRC Installation for UAHPC Cluster
+# ADCIRC Installation for HPC Cluster

-This repository helps to install ADCIRC software on [UAHPC cluster](https://hpc.ua.edu/) at a user-defined location.
+This repository helps to install ADCIRC software on [Pantarhei](https://docs.ciroh.org/docs/services/on-prem/Pantarhei/) and [UAHPC cluster](https://hpc.ua.edu/) at a user-defined location.

 ## Getting Started
-There are three following phases in order to run ADCIRC on the UAHPC cluster.
+There are three following phases in order to run ADCIRC on the HPC cluster.
 - [In the first phase](#installation), we install the ADCIRC on a user-defined location in their UAHPC account using the `install.sh` file.
 - [In the second phase](#setup-environment), we activate the installed environment using `create_environment.sh` file.
 - [In the third phase](#submit-job-script), we submit a job script or run an interactive job.

 ### Installation
-* `Step 1:` Clone this repository at your desired location on the UAHPC cluster
+* `Step 1:` Clone this repository at your desired location on the HPC cluster

   ```bash
   git clone https://github.com/TrupeshKumarPatel/ADCIRC_UAHPC.git